Ostroh Academy

+Its crowning achievement was the publication of the Ostroh Bible in 1581, the first complete print of the Bible in a Slavic language, and an "epochal event in the life of the whole Orthodox world."

 History

+In the late 16th century, all higher schools of the Polish–Lithuanian Commonwealth were under influence of Catholic or Protestant nobles.
+The Council of Trent (1545–63) and the activities of the Jesuits, under the guardianship of Sigismund III, upset the delicate religious balance between Catholics and Protestants.
+These changes marked the beginning in earnest of the Counter-Reformation.

+It was in this context, that an Orthodox revival began amongst the Ruthenians in Poland–Lithuania.
+The Protestant Reformation had introduced to the Ruthenian Orthodox faithful the desirability of delivering the Gospel to ordinary people in the language they understood, so in 1561, the handwritten Peresopnytsia Gospel appeared – the first translation of the New Testament from Church Slavonic into the vernacular Ruthenian language.
+This is in fact the Bible on which modern Ukrainian presidents take their oath of office.

-In the 16th century, all higher schools of the Polish–Lithuanian Commonwealth were under influence of the Catholic or Protestant nobles.
-To counter this influence, Count Konstanty Ostrogski, one of the most influential people in the Crown of Poland (and later a major partisan of the Orthodox faith against the Union of Brest), founded a large school in his estate in Ostroh in what is now Ukraine.
+To counter specifically the influence of the proliferation of Jesuit schools, the Ruthenian Count Konstanty Ostrogski, one of the most powerful people in the Crown of Poland (and later a major partisan of the Orthodox faith against the Union of Brest), founded a large school in his estate in Ostroh.
 Ostrogski envisioned a lay school, that would however strengthen the Eastern Christian spirit in the country and prevent conversions to Protestantism and Catholicism, a process in full swing at the time and as such was first mentioned in Piotr Skarga's 1577 On the Unity of God's Church under the Single Shepherd and on Greek Secession from this Unity.

-The school was founded some time between 1576 and 1580, but it did not start full activities until 1585.
-Initially tasked only with translation of The Bible to Old Church Slavonic (later published as the Ostrog Bible), with time it grew to become a permanent institution of secondary education.
+The school was founded sometime between 1576 and 1580, but it did not start full activities until 1585.
+Initially tasked only with translation of The Bible to Old Church Slavonic (later published as the Ostroh Bible), with time it grew to become a permanent institution of secondary education.
 A large part of the funding came from Princess Halszka Ostrogska's testament of 1579, in which she donated "six times sixty thousand" (360,000) Lithuanian grosz to local school, hospital and Holy Spas' (i.e. Savior's) monastery near Łuck (Lutsk).